-31 See http://publications.naturalengland.org.uk/publication/6737802813243392
+&lt;sup>38 See http://publications.naturalengland.org.uk/publication/6737802813243392

-- shows the vegetation to be recovering.
-Monitoring within Purbeck, at the sites likely to be regularly visited by Purbeck residents, has not as yet shown similar impacts. - 7.13 The supplementary conservation objectives for the St Albans Head to Durlston SAC include a target to control and minimise human access to the cliffs.
+- Some recording of visitors around the cliffs, caves and ledges (climbing, coasteering etc) as part of annual boat-based seabird monitoring by the National Trust. - 7.13 Checks with Natural England (in July 2019) of condition assessment monitoring undertaken and relevant issues show that the only identified issues from trampling are within Unit 45 of the Isle of Portland SSSI (Isle of Portland to Studland Cliffs SAC).
+This is at Portland Bill, well outside Purbeck and is a tourist hot spot.
+Here vegetation restoration works have been put in place over a number of years and monitoring shows the vegetation to be recovering.
+Monitoring within Purbeck, at the sites likely to be regularly visited by Purbeck residents, has not as yet shown similar impacts. - 7.14 The supplementary conservation objectives for the St Albans Head to Durlston SAC include a target to control and minimise human access to the cliffs.
 The supporting text suggests that at some locations access for mountaineering and coasteering may to the cliffs may have reached a level where negative impacts may be occurring.
-Such recreation use is tourist related rather than that which might be generated by housing growth in Purbeck. - 7.14 Given the current condition and active management of the SAC, and the location and level of proposed residential development, there is no immediate need for active mitigation.
+Such recreation use is tourist related rather than that which might be generated by housing growth in Purbeck. - 7.15 Given the current condition and active management of the SAC, and the location and level of proposed residential development, there is no immediate need for active mitigation.
 It is essential though that the Council keep a watching brief on coastal sites and recreation issues.
 At this stage, the monitoring approach for the coastal sites is therefore considered to be proportionate and appropriate and is supported by Natural England.
 This should involve regular checks with the National Trust, Natural England and the ranger team at Durlston to identify any concerns from local use and to ensure any emerging issues are addressed promptly.